Diceycle/C-Hero-Calc/README.md

 * Precompiled exe included (Built on Windows 8.1 (64Bit), no guarantee for other operating systems)

 ### What's New?
+Business as usual.
+All heroes are fully implemented and there where some speed improvements over the last two weeks

 ## Usage